metalsmith/metalsmith.io/src/index.njk.md

 }
 ```

 where the content of the file is always put into the property value of `contents`.
 For illustration purposes only we display the value of `contents` as a string.
-Technically, however, the property value of `contents` is realised as a `new Buffer('...')` object, in order to also handle straight binary data well. `mode` contains the permission the file has and `stats` has more technical information on the file such as `size` or `birthtime`.
+Technically, however, the property value of `contents` is realised as a `Buffer.from('...')` object, in order to also handle straight binary data well. `mode` contains the permission the file has and `stats` has more technical information on the file such as `size` or `birthtime`.
 Furthermore, the file is also parsed for YAML-front-matter information, which will then also be put into the JS Object.
 Thus, we finally have an JavaScript object of JavaScript objects.
 This encompassing JavaScript object is usally called `files` since it contains all the JavaScript objects that represent the files.

 ```javascript
 {